SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-70.jpg" /]

-When rendering the `index.html` page we should loop through all cats inside `cats.json` and use the placeholder from above to change and include them into the HTML file before it is rendered.
+When rendering the `index.html` page we should loop through all cats inside `cats.json`.

+Then, use the placeholder from above to change and include them into the HTML file before it is rendered.

-Here is how that work can be done:
+## How to do it

 Go to `home.js`, because there is the logic we should change.